jaames/flipnote.js/www/src/content/docs/recipes.md

 title: Recipes
 ---

 This page provides some basic recipes for achieving common tasks with the flipnote.js API.
-It assumes you have installed the library via one of the methods listed on the {@page Getting Started} guide, and have very basic working knowledge of HTML and JavaScript.
+It assumes you have installed the library via one of the methods listed on the [Get Started](/get-started) guide, and have very basic working knowledge of HTML and JavaScript, including ES6 syntax and async/await.

 - [Embedding a Flipnote player](#embedding-a-flipnote-player)
 - [Opening a Flipnote](#opening-a-flipnote)